-4.3.
-FRCNN on MS COCO
+4.3 FRCNN on MS COCO

-Experimental Setup: For the MS COCO object-detection dataset [16], we evaluate three methods: passive learning (R), the baseline method using classification only (C), and the proposed LS+C. Our experiments still use the FRCNN model [21] with the RoI warping layer [2].
+Experimental Setup: For the MS COCO object-detection dataset [19], we evaluate three methods: passive learning (R), the baseline method using classification only (C), and the proposed LS+C. Our experiments still use the FRCNN model [26] with the RoI warping layer [2].
 Compared to the PASCAL datasets, the MS COCO has more categories (80) and more images (80k for training and 40k for validation).
 Our experiments use the training set as the unlabeled image pool, and the validation set for testing.

 The numbers shown in this section are averages over 3 trails for each method.
 All trials start from the same baseline object detectors, which are trained with 5,000 images selected from the unlabeled image pool.
 After then, each active learning algorithm is executed in 4 rounds.
 In each round, we select 1,000 images, add these images to the existing training set, and train a new model.
 Each model is trained with 12 epoches.
+We followed the same training parameters in [2] for MS COCO, but we reduced the number of GPUs from 8 to 1 in order to run more comprehensive experiments with limited GPU resources.
+The consequence is that our mini-batch size is essentially reduced too.

-Results: Fig. 8a and Fig. 8b show the mAP curve and the relative saving of labeled images for the testing methods.
-Fig. 8a shows that classification-only method (C) does not have improvement over passive learning (R), which is not similar to the observations for the PASCAL 2012 in Section 4.1 and the PASCAL 2007 in Section 4.2.
-By incorporating the localization information, LS+C method can achieve 5% relative saving in the amount of annotation compared with passive learning, as shown in Fig. 8b.
+Results: Fig. 5 (c) and (g) show the mAP curve and the relative saving of labeled images for the testing methods.
+Fig. 5 (c) shows that classification-only method (C) does not have improvement over passive learning (R), which is not similar to the observations for the PASCAL 2012 in Section 4.1 and the PASCAL 2007 in Section 4.2.
+By incorporating the localization information, LS+C method can achieve 5% relative saving in the amount of annotation compared with passive learning, as shown in Fig. 5 (g).

-4.4.
-SSD on PASCAL 2007
+4.4 SSD on PASCAL 2007

-Experimental Setup: Here we test our algorithm on a different object detector: the single shot multibox detector (SSD) [17].
+Experimental Setup: Here we test our algorithm on a different object detector: the single shot multibox detector (SSD) [20].
 The SSD is a model without an intermediate region-proposal stage, which is not suitable for the localization-tightness based methods.
 We test the SSD on the PASCAL 2007 dataset where the training and validation sets (total 5,011 images) are used as the unlabeled image pool, and the test set (4,952 images) is used for testing.
 Input images are reiszed to 300×300 .